MetPX/sarracenia/doc/sr_sarra.8.rst

 LOCAL DESTINATION OPTIONS
 =========================

-Theses options set where the program downloads the file (or the part) described by the message.
+These options set where the program downloads the file (or the part) described by the message.

 - **document_root <path>           (default: .)**